-A property owner may not impact the health, comfort, or well-being of a neighbor.
-It is not a requirement for damage to have been caused for an act or situation to be deemed a nuisance or infringement of a property owner’s rights.
-If you plant a tree near the border of a neighbor’s property, you must make sure the border is unaffected by overhanging branches, intrusive roots, or fallen leaves.
+A property owner may not impact the health, comfort, or well-being of a neighbor or their real estate.
+It is not a requirement for property damage to have been caused for an act or situation to be deemed a nuisance or infringement of a property owner’s rights.
+You need to know what to do if a neighbor’s tree is impacting your property.

 What to Do if a Neighbor’s Tree Is Impacting Your Property

-A tree branch hanging over your property can be the type of issue that starts off small, and ends up having you at war with your neighbor’s for years.
+If you choose to not trim branches hanging over your property, this can be the type of issue that starts off small and ends up having you at war with your neighbors for years.
 Nobody should want that.
-That is why finding an amicable solution, is the best way to ensure that friendliness lasts a lifetime.
+That is why finding an amicable solution for example is the best way to ensure that friendliness lasts a lifetime.

 Additional Reading: Property Owners Required to Keep Trees Out of Division Fences